akthings/kaiburr-task3/README.md

+This is the revised, professional README.md file for your Task 3 UI, with the integration point for your UI screenshot clearly marked in the table.

-# 🌐 Project Nebula: Kubernetes Task Manager UI (Task 3)
+## 🌐 Project Nebula: Kubernetes Task Manager UI (Task 3)

 This repository contains the official frontend web application for Project Helios.
 It provides a functional, accessible, and intuitive interface for interacting with the Kubernetes Executor API (developed in Tasks 1 & 2), enabling full management and dynamic execution of commands within the Kubernetes cluster.